BILT: Our goals | BILT in action | The BILT team | News | Download

 Tackling TVET challenges: New Qualifications and Competencies | Greening | Digitalization | Entrepreneurship | Migration

-To learn about successful responses to the migration-related challenges implemented by the institutions of the European UNEVOC Network and beyond, please consult the BILT Workshop on Migration summary report.
+To learn more about successful responses to some migration-related challenges implemented by the institutions of the European UNEVOC Network and beyond, please consult the BILT Workshop on Migration summary report.

 This summary captures the key outcomes of the thematic BILT Workshop on ‘Migration and TVET’, held at University of Nottingham, United Kingdom, on 10-11 December 2019.